autosome-imtf/MPRA-MNIST/mpramnist/Kircher/README.md

 1) The data is intended exclusively for validation of machine learning models.

 2) The dataset contains information about nucleotide positions in the hg38 genome, including reference and alternative nucleotide variants.
-For your specific task, use the `length` parameter (default: 200) to extract nucleotide sequences of the specified length with the variant nucleotide at the center.
+For your specific task, use the `length` parameter (default: 200) to extract nucleotide sequences with specified length and the variant nucleotide at the center.

 3) When using the dataset, the hg38 genome is automatically loaded if not previously available, and nucleotide sequences of the specified length are extracted with the variant nucleotide positioned at the center.

-4) Activity values represent the difference between alternative and reference sequence activities.
+4) Measured activity values represent the difference between alternative and reference sequence activities.

 5) Use the `cell_type` parameter to filter elements from specific cell types.